deanlandolt/bytewise/README.md

 ### Document storage

-It may be reasonably fast to encode and decode, but `JSON.stringify` is totally useless for storing objects as document records in a way that is of any use for range queries, where LevelDB and its ilk excel.
-This serialization allows you to build indexes on top of your documents, as well as expanding on the range of serializable types available in JSON.
+It may be reasonably fast to encode and decode, but `JSON.stringify` isn't terribly useful or objects as document records in a way that is useful for range queries, where LevelDB and its ilk excel.
+This serialization allows you to build indexes on top of your documents, as well as expanding on the range of serializable types available from JSON.

 ### Multilevel language-sensitive collation